ngminh-jo/Game-theoretical-approach-to-option-pricing/README.md

-# Game theoretical approach of pricing a perpetual option

-Goal: Review the literatures and simulation the simple modell for good alternative to the standard method for pricing such a specific option
+# Game-Theoretical Approach to Pricing a Perpetual Option

+## Goal
+To review relevant literature and simulate a basic model that provides an alternative approach to the standard methods of pricing perpetual options.

 ## Table of Contents
-  1. Introduction
+1. **Introduction**
-		* Motivation
+   - Motivation

-  2. Basics
+2. **Basics**
-		* Option pricing
+   - **Option Pricing**
-    		* Call Option
+     - Call Option
-    		* Options
+     - Put Option
-    		* Boundary conditions
+     - Boundary Conditions
-		* Game theory
-    		* Game theory basics
+   - **Game Theory**
+     - Fundamentals of Game Theory
-    		* Setting the game
+     - Setting up the Game

-  3. Game theoretical modelling of Option pricing
+3. **Game-Theoretical Modeling of Option Pricing**
-		* Methodical approach
-			* Three-step procedure
-		* Application on Example
+   - **Methodological Approach**
+     - Three-Step Procedure
+   - **Application on an Example**
-    		* Step 1
+     - Step 1
-    		* Step 2
+     - Step 2
-    		* Step 3
+     - Step 3
-		* Simulation of Example: all the codes in src and plots in noteboook
+   - **Example Simulation** (Code located in `src`; plots in `notebooks`)
-    		* Wiener process
+     - Wiener Process
-    		* Geometric Brownian motion
+     - Geometric Brownian Motion
-    		* Euler-Maruyama method for SDE
+     - Euler-Maruyama Method for Stochastic Differential Equations (SDE)
-    		* Price of perpetual put option
+     - Price of a Perpetual Put Option

-  4. Conclusion
+4. **Conclusion**
-		* Conclusion and Outlook
+   - Summary and Outlook

-  5. Literature (1 Folie)
+5. **Literature**

- ## Literatur
- * Main literature is the book: A game theoretic analysis of options
+   - Main Literature: *A Game-Theoretic Analysis of Options*
- * Game Theory Models, Numerical methods and applications
+   - Supplementary Texts: *Game Theory Models, Numerical Methods, and Applications*
- * Vorlesungs-Skript von Mathematical
- * Modelling and Simulation
- * Vorlesungs-Skript von Derivate
+   - Lecture Notes: *Mathematical Modeling and Simulation*
+   - Lecture Notes: *Derivatives*